garciacarlos78/Android-Fundamentals-V2/lesson4/README.md

   - *Builder* design pattern.
 Static member class of the class it builds.
   - Create the dialog in `onCreate()` method so it is always available to trigger it (in this example is in the `onClickshowalert` method).

+### Task 5 - Use a picker for user input (pickerForDate)

+Changes from codelab:
+  - Spanish date format (dd/mm/yyyy), not U.S.